prin-r/Solana-deployment-interaction/README.md

 The project comprises of:

 - An on-chain PriceDB program
-- A client that can send a tx to set validator, set price and also verify proof before set price
+- A client that can send a tx to set validators, set price and also verify proof before set price

 ## Table of Contents